roshangautam/roshangautam.github.io/content/blog/mysql-root-password-reset/index.md

 ---
-title: "How to reset your mysql root password ?"
+title: "How to reset mysql root password ?"
 description: "Did you forget your mysql root password ?
 Do you have ssh access to your server ?
 If the answer to these questions is a YES then follow the instructions below to reset the root password for your mysql instance."
 coverImage: "/assets/images/posts/covers/mysql-logo.jpg"
 date: "2014-05-28"